ravjot07/Duplyzer_Go/readme.md

 -   **Customizable Concurrency**: Allows users to choose the best concurrency model based on their system's performance.
 - **Local file input**:Implemented volume mounting in Docker run command to allow access to local directories - Users can now specify a directory on their local machine to be scanned for duplicate files
 - - **Support Report Generation**:Implemented feature to generate output of duplicate files as json or csv file.
+- - **Support for File Management**:Implemented feature like delete, move, hard-link for efficent file management.

 ## Concurrency Models